 Tech-savvy generations taking a front seat in management roles will boost lagging companies into the future.
 Young and new employees will have an easier time relating to their millennial bosses than previous generations.

 Don’t let your New Year’s resolutions disappear the minute you step into your office!
-The future ultimately remains a mystery to us, but with some smart predictions and a little dedication, we will be able to see 2018 as a great year for our personal and professional growth.
+The future ultimately remains a mystery to us, but with some smart predictions and a little dedication, we will be able to see this year as a great year for our personal and professional growth.

 Think about your own resolutions and try to apply them in a professional setting.
 You’ll be surprised at how well they work together.